 Saint Mary Falls and Virginia Falls

 We did this hike last year when we visited and both Travis and I remembered it as being easier than it was this year.
 We accessed the trail from the Saint Mary Falls Trailhead, but you can also start at the Saint Mary Falls Shuttle Stop or from the boat dock on Saint Mary Lake.
 The first mile of the hike is pretty flat and fairly easy, and brings you to the three-tiered Saint Mary Falls.
 This a good place to turn around for those who aren’t very steady on their feet.
-If you continue an additional three-quarters mile up the trail, which starts to gain and lose elevation regularly just pass Saint Mary Falls, you’ll reach Virginia Falls, which is approximately 50 feet tall.
+If you continue an additional three-quarters mile up the trail, which starts to gain and lose elevation regularly just past Saint Mary Falls, you’ll reach Virginia Falls, which is approximately 50 feet tall.
 Drive time from West Glacier entrance: ~1 hr, 15 min

 A few tips: